New Native Daintree Nursery – UPDATE

 The fact that our trees help grow the Daintree is an added bonus – we increase habitat for rare and threatened species as we increase the footprint of the rainforest itself.
 We’re growing the Daintree!
-That makes it one of the world’s only rainforests that isn’t shrinking and is, in fact, growing.
-And there’s no time to lose!
+That makes it one of the world’s only rainforests that isn’t shrinking and is in fact, growing.
+There’s no time to lose!

 The sooner we can get to full tree production, increasing our annual output by 1500%, going from 12,000 trees to 150,000 trees, the better.

 You may remember that we helped Queensland Trust for Nature secure Lot 83 – the Gateway to the Daintree.
-It’s a wonderful property that is almost 1000 acres of land of which almost 300 is ready for restoration.
-We were excited to have both saved the land through our partnership, and to have a new location on which to build our new nursery.
+It’s a wonderful property that is almost 1000 acres of land of which almost 300 acres are ready for restoration.
+We were excited to have both saved the land through our partnership and to have a new location on which to build our new nursery.